consuegs/H2aa_2mu2tau_PhDthesis/README.md

 ```
 btagCut = 0.6321
 ```
-Events with at least one b-tagged jet, where b-jets are tagged with the medium working point using the deep flavour algorithm are vetoed.
+A veto on events with at least one b-tagged jet is applied (the deep flavour algorithm with the medium working point is used).

 ##### Muons and tracks